-Sure, you need to sell your articles and yourself, but there is a better way to do it.
+Sure, you need to sell your stories and yourself, but there is a better way to do it.
 A monthly email is reasonable for your steady readers or clients.

 - They send you an email every day to advertise their products or services.

 - Salespeople check your article and correct it on the Facebook group.
 Yes, they know how to use private messages, but choose to broadcast your mistakes on Facebook.
 You know who they are; they are salespeople.

 - They are clappers.
 They don’t read your work; only clap and highlight the first sentence.
 Medium statistics tell real stories.